zmakovkin6-alt/dsadsad/replit.md

 4. **IA (Interaction Index)**: User-provided percentage
 5. **I (Influence Index)**: `0.4*ER + 0.3*IS + 0.2*IA + 0.1*VS`

+## Deployment
+The bot is configured for Reserved VM deployment, which means:
+- It will run 24/7 without interruptions
+- Automatic restarts on failures
+- Persistent data storage in `bot_data/` directory

+To publish the bot, click the "Deploy" button at the top of Replit interface.

 ## Recent Changes
 - 2025-10-25: Imported from GitHub and set up for Replit
   - Installed Python 3.11